 Florida local government agencies are also targets for lawsuits, since many reports and documents they offer are in an inaccessible PDF format.
 These documents, such as city council meeting minutes, policy manuals, and financial reports, are often uploaded as untagged PDFs, which don’t register as text for screen readers and other assistive technology.
 This prevents those who use assistive technology from accessing local government documents.
 Several counties in Florida have experienced lawsuits with settlement amounts ranging from $10,000-$20,000 due to inaccessible PDFs, including Flagler County, Palm Beach County, and Martin County.
 For county governments who survive on tax dollars, these amounts can be financially damaging.
 The solution to avoiding such lawsuits is remediating inaccessible PDFs into either tagged PDFs or HTML formats using a PDF conversion service or remediation software.

 In the past few years, digital accessibility has increased exponentially in Florida.
 Many of these lawsuits have set legal precedence.
-They have shown companies it’s not enough to only make a website accessible once a lawsuit has been filed, it must be created that way from the beginning not only to prevent lawsuits but also to reach a broader audience and potential client base.
+The state of accessibility lawsuits in Florida has shown companies it’s not enough to only make a website accessible once a lawsuit has been filed, it must be created that way from the beginning not only to prevent lawsuits but also to reach a broader audience and potential client base.
 Since 26% of adults in the US have a disability, and over 540,000 people in Florida have a visual disability, making your digital resources accessible can include a large portion of the market with whom you might not otherwise connect.
 Broadening your reach is great for business, prevents you from unintentionally excluding anyone, and helps prevent lawsuits.